EmmaGabrielsson/OnlineShop_CourseSubmission_CS/README.md

 The cart functionality has been tested with unit tests.

 ## Project Structure
-The solution includes both the Blazor WebAssembly online shop project and unit tests for the cart functionality in the same solution.
+The solution includes both the Blazor WebAssembly OnlineShop project and Unit Tests for the cart functionality in the same solution.

 ## Getting Started
 To run this project, you will need to have the following installed on your machine: